Whether you’re looking to play Microsoft Flight Simulator, X-Plane 11, or any other flight simulator game, your needs are likely to be the same.

 Buy Now

-The HP Reverb G2 is the headset of choice if you’re looking for the most realistic virtual reality flight simulation experience.
+The HP Reverb G2 is my headset of choice if you’re looking for the most realistic virtual reality flight simulation experience.

-What makes the G2 such a great flight simulator headset is its resolution and crystal clear clarity, providing the best visual experience by far.
-It’s no surprise that many players who have experienced flight sims in VR, especially on the G2 in all its glory, never go back.
+What makes the G2 such a great flight simulator headset is its resolution and crystal clear clarity, providing the best visual experience I have experienced by far.
+It’s no surprise that many people who have experienced flight sims in VR, especially on the G2 in all its glory, never go back.

 Many pilots will tell you that the G2 provides the closest experience to flying a real airplane.